juliusgb/utils/README.md

 So far, that works for me.

-It mighe also be necessary to elevate the permissions for the whole machine or user, especially when installing modules through automation.
+It might also be necessary to elevate the permissions for the whole machine or user, especially when installing modules through automation.